CarBikeBhp

 U.S. Clean Car Regulations & IRA Incentives

-• Offering tax credits for EV buyers (up to $7,500)
+• Tax credits of up to $7,500 for EV buyers

-• Investing in battery supply chains
+• Major investments in battery supply chains

 Impact: